 Time limitations and considerable distances turn communication with an inmate into a real challenge.
-Sometimes it is just impossible to visit your loved one too often.
+Sometimes it is just impossible to visit your loved one on a regular basis.
 Yet, staying connected can make all the difference.

-We know that maintaining communications with relatives and friends has a huge impact on inmates’ life – both emotional and behaviorally – as well as increasing chances of successful rehabilitation upon release.
-We receive these success stories every day.
+We know that maintaining communications with relatives and friends has a huge impact on inmates’ life – both emotionally and behaviorally – and increases their chances of successful rehabilitation and good life choices upon release.
+We receive these kinds of success stories every day.
 We hope to encourage your support of your inmate.

 The article contains everything you need to know about communication with inmates.
 Do not let legal details and administrative protocols separate you!